-Your doctor may recommend an MBI if your mammogram was indeterminate (the radiologist has a question about whether there is a tumor that the mammogram is not showing clearly).
+Your doctor may recommend an MBI if your mammogram was indeterminate (the radiologist has a question about whether there is a breast cancer tumor that the mammogram is not showing clearly).
 Your doctor may also recommend an MBI exam if you cannot tolerate an MRI.
 An MBI exam is well tolerated by patients and even more comfortable than a mammogram.
 An MBI exam does require breast compression, but the compression is a fraction of what a mammogram requires; it is only for keeping the breast stable and has nothing to do with getting a better image.

 What does the exam entail?